TyberiusPrime/mbf-bam-quantifier/docs/content/docs/reference/umi section.md

 The receiving command will receive a comma-separated-list of umi-counts per biomolecule on stdin.

-iIt is supposed to return a single (integer, > 0) number:
+It is supposed to return a single (integer, > 0) number on stdout:
 The threshold below which we'll remove the UMIs from counting.

-Returning anything else on stdout, or writing to stderr will result in an error (and an aborted quantification).
+Returning anything else on stdout will result in an error (and an aborted quantification).
+Output on stderr is ignored (but shown in case of a non-zero return code / a non-parsable result).